cschreib/cobalt/doc/manual/library/packet_system.md

 });
 ```

-Not only does this allow you to get the actor ID of the sender, but it allows you to perform additional read operations on the received packet.
+With this alternative syntax, the packet data is available in `msg.arg`.
+Not only does this allow you to get the actor ID of the sender (`msg.packet.from`), but it allows you to perform additional read operations on the received packet (`msg.packet`).
 This is useful if you happen to need a packet that has no fixed structure, and that has to be read dynamically.
-Because it is less efficient, this should be avoided as much as possible, but there are some cases where it might be the best solution.
+Because it is less efficient and more error prone, this should be avoided as much as possible, but there are some cases where it might be the best available solution.

 Lastly, there are different _watch policies_.
 The default is `watch_policy::none`, and it implies that the registered handling function will be called as long as the connection object is alive (i.e. in our example as long as the `channel_manager` is alive).
 Sometimes this is not a desirable behavior.
 Let us consider another example where the client just connected to the server, and awaits the greeting message: